ankion/mdtyper/README.md

 Mdtyper
 =========

-This application is a markdown blogging plaform, it available on [mdtyper.com](http://mdtyper.com).
+This application is a markdown blogging plaform.

 Contributing
 ------------